PrajwalSD/dockside-website/src/pages/privacy.md

 title: 'Privacy Policy'
 layout: '~/layouts/MarkdownLayout.astro'
 ---

-_Last updated_: October 09, 2024
+_Last updated_: February 4, 2025

 This Privacy Policy outlines our commitment to protecting your privacy when you use the Dockside app.
-As an indie developer, I prioritize your privacy and security.
-Dockside does not collect, store, or share any personal information or usage data.
+As an indie developer, I prioritise your privacy and security.
+Dockside does not collect, store, share or sell any personal information or usage data.
 Your files and activities stay entirely on your device, and the app only connects to the internet for a one-time license activation.

 ## Data Collection

 Dockside is designed to operate entirely offline, with no background data collection or usage tracking.
-Here’s how your data is handled:

 - **No Personal Data Collected:** Dockside does not collect any personal data.
 The app operates locally on your machine, and your files and actions are never sent to external servers or shared with third parties.
+We don't care who you are.
 - **No Usage Data:** Dockside does not track your usage, such as how often or when you use the app.
 Everything remains on your local device.
+We don't care how you use the app as long as it works for you.
 - **Offline Functionality:** Dockside functions without an internet connection, except for a one-time license activation.
 Once your license is activated, the app will not require or use any internet connectivity.

+## License Activation

+The only time Dockside connects to the internet is during the initial license activation.
+This is a one-time event used solely to validate your purchase in Gumroad.
+After this activation, the app does not use or require internet access.

 ## Error Reporting